 What does pasta Secca mean in Italy?
 [Dried Pasta]

-It must also meet certain characteristics, such as maximum moisture content of 12.5 percent (it is in fact subjected to a drying process) and a certain minimum percentage of protein, which also determines its quality.
+It must also meet certain characteristics, such as the highest moisture content of 12.5 percent (it is in fact subjected to a drying process) and a certain minimum percentage of protein, which also determines its quality.

 If it contains different ingredients, they must be indicated on the label and it is classified as “special pasta.”